Smiths City

 Smiths City was a New Zealand retail chain selling furniture and home appliances.
 It was originally founded by Henry Cooper Smith in 1918 as City Market initially involved with auctioning grain and product.
 On Tuesday 2 September 2025 Smiths City was placed into voluntary administration.
+On 1 October, creditors voted the company into liquidation.

+In 2026, owner Colin Neal was personally declared bankrupt with at least $1 million in unresolved debt.

 History

 Early history

 In 1918, Henry Cooper Smith established City Market on Colombo Street in Christchurch.
 The business initially auctioned grain, livestock and general goods, but later began to specialize in new and used furniture and hardware.
 The business eventually became Smith's City Market, or Smiths City.
 The flagship Colombo Street store was still operating more than 100 years later, in 2020.

 Smiths City opened its first store outside Christchurch, in Filleul Street, Dunedin, in 1977.
 By March 2020, it had 29 stores.

 In 1983, Smiths City purchased 80% of Noel Leeming Television Limited.
 Following the company being placed into receivership in 1991, the receivers sold both the North Island division and Noel Leeming Television Limited.

 In 2004, Smiths City purchased 80% of local Wellington retailer LV Martin & Son.
 LV Martin & Son was founded in 1934 as a Wellington household appliance store.
 LV Martin & Son merged with Smiths City at the end of 2015 with all stores now displaying the Smiths City branding.